oii/ogreserver/README.md

     $ ./manage.py create_db
     ```

-4. Start gunicorn as a development server:
+4. TODO copy supervisor config

     ```bash
-    $ gunicorn ogreserver:app -b 127.0.0.1:8005
+    #
     ```

-5. Start celeryd to process background tasks:
+5. Create yourself a new user for OGRE:

     ```bash
-    $ celery worker --app=ogreserver
-    ```

-6. Create yourself a new user for OGRE:

-    ```bash
     $ ./manage.py create_user <username> <password> <email_address>
     ```

-7. You should then be able to view and log into the website at:
+6. You should then be able to view and log into the website at:

     ```bash
     http://127.0.0.1:8005/ogre